commonknowledge/wordpress-starter-template/README.md

 9. In the Kinsta Domains section, make sure your primary domain is selected and marked as primary.

-### Setting Up GitHub Action for Deployment to Kinsta
+### Setting Up Secrets for GitHub Action for Deployment to Kinsta

 1. You can use the same SSH key you generated for both Kinsta and GitHub in your GitHub Actions workflow.